Ebonsignori/asset-tool/README.md

 See [Generate Summary](#generate-summary) for an overview of generating a pdf or html.

-To print your totals for each interval (daily, monthly, annual) in the command line,at the end of your script include:
+To print your totals for each interval (daily, monthly, annual) in the command line, at the end of your script include:

 ```javascript
 Asset.printAll()